 Many people who have experienced a concussion will suffer from symptoms that persist for weeks, months, or even years after the initial injury.
 Studies suggest that around 15% of those affected by post-concussion syndrome (PCS) as it is known – will develop persistent symptoms.

-The symptoms of PCS include physical manifestations such as dizziness, vertigo, headache, eye pain, and neck stiffness.
+The symptoms of PCS include psychological, emotional, and physical manifestations such as dizziness, vertigo, headache, eye pain, and neck stiffness.
 Other, perhaps even more worrying symptoms include problems with spatial awareness, brain fog, memory issues, and being slower than usual in processing information.

 The headache after a concussive injury often encompasses pain in the base of the skull and neck, behind the eyes, across the forehead, and in the temples.
 Traumatic brain injury (TBI) can cause axial compression of the Occiput (the area where the skull attaches to the spine).
 This can cause altered nerve and blood flow because of the inflammation and pressure and result in a headache.

 Researchers from the Center for Translational Neuromedicine at the University of Rochester co-published a study in 2012 that has fundamentally changed the way that scientists understand neurological disorders.
-The study said –
+The study states –

 We know that traumatic brain injury early in life is a risk factor for the early development of dementia in the decades that follow.

 Traumatic brain injury can create conditions in the brain that make neurodegenerative conditions such as Alzheimer’s disease more likely.¹

 The severity of the initial injury does not necessarily determine the severity of the post-concussion syndrome.
 Functional Neurology and Hyperbaric Oxygen Therapy are exceptional in their ability to restore neuroplasticity to the brain, reducing the cortical symptoms, vertigo, and the associated head and neck pain.

 If you have suffered a TBI and are experiencing worrying symptoms or are concerned about the potential long-term risks to your health, contact Bagnell Brain Center at (305) 889-7488 to arrange an assessment today.